TroyWilliams3687/table_extractor/README.md

 $ te extract ./data/foo.pdf --export=csv --export=excel
 ```

 You can compress the output into a zip file using the `--compress` switch:

 ```bash
 $ te extract ./data/foo.pdf --export=csv --compress
 ```

->NOTE: The `--compress` switch is really only suitable for one export type as it will create a zip file named after the PDF file and overwrite any other export option.
+>NOTE: The `--compress` switch is really only suitable for one export switch at a time.
+It will create a zip file named after the PDF file and overwrite any other export options.

 Extract table data from particular pages: